 Pursuant to 603 CMR 23.06 (2) during the school year that a student is enrolled in a school, the Head of School or his or her designee shall periodically review and destroy misleading, outdated, or irrelevant information (including photocopies made of original documents) contained in the temporary record provided that the eligible student and their parent(s)/guardian(s) are notified in writing and are given the opportunity to receive the information or a copy of it prior to its destruction.
-A copy of such notice will be placed in the temporary records or you wish to take custody of the records that are marked for destruction, then you, the student and/or their parent(s)/guardian(s) must notify the Head of School or his designee in writing of that request shortly after receipt of the notice of destruction.
+A copy of such notice will be placed in the temporary record.
+If you do not want the Head of School or his designee to destroy such records or you wish to take custody of the records that are marked for destruction, then you, the student and/or their parent(s)/guardian(s) must notify the Head of School or his designee in writing of that request shortly after receipt of the notice of destruction.